jsdron/glgc_internal/README.md

 # GLGC 2023 Analysis Pipeline

 This repo contains all the necessary scripts for study cohorts to run through the GLGC 2023 Analysis Pipeline.
-If you are interested in joining the [Global Lipids Genetics Consortium](http://www.lipidgenetics.org/), please contact XXXX.
+If you are interested in joining the [Global Lipids Genetics Consortium](http://www.lipidgenetics.org/), please contact Gina Peloso <gpeloso@bu.edu>.

 Current version: 1.0